 Bachelor & Master Thesis Projects

-We welcome driven students with a background in applied physics, nanobiology, microscopy, or data science who want to work at the interface of computational imaging and biomedical research - either on the experimental side (microscopy, hardware, tissue preparation) or on the computational side (image processing and signal analysis).
+We welcome driven students with a background in applied physics, nanobiology, microscopy, data science, or similar who want to work at the interface of computational imaging and biomedical research - either on the experimental side (microscopy, hardware, tissue preparation) or on the computational side (image processing, signal analysis, simulations).

-If you’re interested in a Master thesis project (any topic), please contact Miriam Menzel for possible projects.
+If you’re interested in a Master thesis project, please contact Miriam Menzel for possible projects (see below for examples of possible theses).

-Computational Scattered Light Imaging (ComSLI) resolves nerve fiber pathways and their crossings with micrometer resolution.
+Computational Scattered Light Imaging (ComSLI) resolves fiber pathways (like nerve, muscle, or collagen fibers) and their crossings with micrometer resolution.
 While other scattering techniques raster-scan the tissue with a light beam and measure the distribution of scattered light behind the sample, ComSLI uses a reverse setup: The whole tissue section is illuminated from many different angles and the normally transmitted light is measured, thus enabling much higher resolutions and requiring only standard optical components (LED light source and camera).
-This makes ComSLI a highly promising imaging technique, enabling to disentangle complex fiber structures - not only in brain tissue, but also in other biological tissues with comparable fiber structures (e.g. muscle or collagen).
+This makes ComSLI a highly promising imaging technique, enabling to disentangle complex fiber structures - like nerve fibers in the brain or collagen/muscle fibers in tumors.

 Please contact Dr. Miriam Menzel if you’re considering to pursue a Master thesis in the Menzel lab, including your list of courses and preferred start/end date.
-The projects listed below are only examples – we can always find a project tailored to your needs and interests, and we’re flexible with the start date.
+The projects listed below are only examples – we can always find a project tailored to your interests and background, and we’re flexible with the start date.

 Analyzing fiber sizes using different wavelengths

-It is expected that the scattering of light depends on the feature size relative to the wavelength.
-In this project, we will systematically compare scattering signals obtained from measurements with different wavelengths on various tissue sections, to better understand how they are related to the underlying fiber structures, and how these measurements can be used to estimate the fiber sizes.
+Computational Scattered Light Imaging (ComSLI) only reveals the orientations of fibrous structures; the fiber size remains unknown.
+However, it is expected that the scattering of light depends on the feature size relative to the wavelength.
+In this project, we will systematically compare scattering signals obtained from measurements with different wavelengths on various tissue sections, to better understand how they are related to the underlying fiber structures, and how these measurements can be used to estimate the fiber sizes and fiber type (nerve, muscle, collagen).
+Results will be compared to 3D-nanoprinted fiber models with different fiber diameters.

 Confidence map for scattered light imaging measurements